epixieme/Emotionalize/README.md

 ## Instructions

 If you wish to fork and clone the code then feel free.
+You will need a Mongodb for it to work and a .env file if you wish to keep your connection as a secret.
-This is a NODE project so to run it please install node and then install all dependancies by running the following:
+This is a NODE project so to run it please install node and then install all dependancies by running the following from a terminal:

 <ol>

-<li>Run npm install from a terminal</li>
+<li>npm install</li>
 <li>npm start</li>

 </ol>